centiservice/mats3_site/_docs/C-patterns-01-work-queues.md

    the different stage processors might be good for a normal usage, but with the load from many identical job flows running through multiple services at the same time, you get a degenerate situation - maybe three of the involved microservices different databases actually reside on the same physical server.
-   * A partial solution to this is, as mentioned, to use an initial choke-point stage processor that effectively reduces the downstream concurrency.
+   * A partial solution to this is, as mentioned, to use an initial choke-point stage processor with very few, possibly just one, concurrent processor.
+This would effectively reduce the downstream concurrency.
    * However, you could still end up in a situation where some downstream service already was struggling: Maybe there was another batch process going on, or some external resource was in a reduced state.
 Even with a reduced pacing from the start, you could still max out this service and get queues built up.